kaiosilveira/nodejs-let-it-crash/README.md

 ## Implementation details

-To give a simple yet complete example, this application implements a "to-do list" type of application, built using Express, that implements the "Let it crash!" philosophy.
-It runs on an application-managed NodeJS cluster, with one cluster allocated for each CPU core.
+To give a simple yet complete example, this application implements a "to-do list", built using Express, that applies the "Let it crash!" philosophy.
+It runs on an application-managed NodeJS cluster, with one process worker allocated for each CPU core.
 My test was made in a eight-core MacBook Pro, but it should work just fine for any other multi-core spec as well.

 ### Cluster configuration